Skip to main content

 What is your policy on electronic devices?

 In recent years, the widespread use of electronic devices and other technology has raised important safety and confidentiality issues.
 Since the functions provided by electronic devices, specifically cell phones, are not relevant to the program, Davidson Summer Programs is an electronic device free program.
-Participants may not have or use cell phones, smart phones, air tags, or other devices capable of voice and/or text communication during the program.
+Participants may not have or use cell phones, smart phones, AirTags, or other devices capable of voice and/or text communication during the program.
 The only exception to this policy is a camera and/or music playing device without voice, text or internet capabilities.

-If a participant must bring such a device in order to communicate with his or her parent(s) during travel to and from the program, the device will be turned off upon arrival and stored in a secure area only accessible by program staff.
+If a participant must bring such a device in order to communicate with their parent(s) during travel to and from the program, the device will be turned off upon arrival and stored in a secure area only accessible by program staff.
 Parents will be provided contact information to connect with program staff should an emergency arise in which staff will facilitate communication between parents and participants.

 Is participation in Davidson Summer Programs tax-deductible?

-No, the Davidson Institute is not an eligible educational institution by IRS definition and cannot issue a 1098-T. However, keep in mind that the Davidson Institute cannot and does not issue tax advice; please contact your tax advisor for further consultation.
+No, by IRS definition, the Davidson Institute is not an eligible educational institution and cannot issue a 1098-T. However, keep in mind that the Davidson Institute cannot and does not issue tax advice; please contact your tax advisor for further consultation.